 What is a Party Wall Agreement and When Would I Need One?

 A party wall is a wall, fence or structure on the boundary of two (or more) separate properties, owned by different people.
-A party wall agreement is a legal agreement made between these owners regarding any building work that may affect either side of the boundary.
+A party wall settlement - technically called a party wall agreement -made between these owners regarding any building work that may affect either side of the boundary.

 With the help of our property experts, Compare My Move has created this article to ensure you know the necessary steps to take as well as what common mistakes you should avoid when sorting out your party wall agreement.